Living With a Dog Is Good, If It's Good for You and the Dog

-An essay in the Guardian by Luisa Dillner, "Is owning a dog good for your health?" poses the question in which numerous people are keenly interested.
+An essay in the Guardian by Luisa Dillner, "Is owning a dog good for your health?" poses a question in which numerous people are keenly interested.
 While many studies show that living with a companion dog has various positive effects on lifestyle and health, not everyone who lives with a dog experiences them, and some people just don't want to share their lives with another animal.
-For more literature on this topic please see: "The Pet Factor: Companion Animals as a Conduit for Getting to Know People, Friendship Formation and Social Support" (and references therein).
-Click here for numerous other links.
+(For more on this topic, please see "The Pet Factor: Companion Animals as a Conduit for Getting to Know People, Friendship Formation and Social Support," and click here for numerous other links.)

-I was intrigued by Ms. Dillner's essay and question, so I read the research essay to which her piece refers, "Dog ownership and the risk of cardiovascular disease and death—a nationwide cohort study," published in Scientific Reports.
-The entire essay is available online; here are a few highlights to whet your appetite for more.
+I was intrigued by Dillner's essay and question, so I read the research essay to which her piece refers, "Dog ownership and the risk of cardiovascular disease and death — a nationwide cohort study," published in Scientific Reports.
+The entire essay is available online; here are a few highlights to whet your appetite for more:

-The researchers were able to study a huge population of individuals in Sweden: 3,432,153 (48 percent men, 52 percent women, median age 57 years) who participated in the national cohort and 34,202 (45 percent men, 55 percent women, median age 57 years) who took part in the twin cohort.
-They also were able to collect detailed data on cause of death from cardiovascular disease including acute myocardial infarction, heart failure, scheme stroke, and hemorrhagic stroke.
+The researchers were able to study a huge population of individuals in Sweden: 3,432,153 (48 percent men, 52 percent women, median age 57) participated in the national cohort, and 34,202 (45 percent men, 55 percent women, median age 57) took part in the twin cohort.
+They also were able to collect detailed data on cause of death from cardiovascular disease, including acute myocardial infarction, heart failure, scheme stroke, and hemorrhagic stroke.

 Living with a dog is good for you only if it's good for you and the dog.

-While existing data show that there are, indeed, some health and social benefits for some people who choose to live with a dog including getting out and taking some exercise (please see: "Dog ownership supports the maintenance of physical activity during poor weather in older English adults: cross-sectional results from the EPIC Norfolk cohort" and references therein), I choose to answer the question of whether living with a dog is good for people by clearly saying something like, "Living with a dog is good for you only if it's good for you and the dog."
+While existing data show that there are, indeed, some health and social benefits for some people who choose to live with a dog, including getting out and taking some exercise, I choose to answer the question of whether living with a dog is good for people by clearly saying something like, "Living with a dog is good for you only if it's good for you and the dog."
 Sometimes people giggle when they hear me say this, but I say it very seriously and with all my heart.
+(For more, see "Dog ownership supports the maintenance of physical activity during poor weather in older English adults: cross-sectional results from the EPIC Norfolk cohort.")

 The reason I say what I do is because choosing to live with a dog has to be a two-way affair in which both the human and the dog benefit from the relationship.
-For more discussion on this topic please see: The Animals' Agenda, "Giving Puppies Extra Socialization Is Beneficial for Them," "Companion Animals Need Much More Than We Give Them, "Dogs Want and Need Much More Than They Usually Get From Us" (and references therein).
+(For more on this, see: The Animals' Agenda, "Giving Puppies Extra Socialization Is Beneficial for Them," "Companion Animals Need Much More Than We Give Them, and "Dogs Want and Need Much More Than They Usually Get From Us.)

-Choosing to share your home and heart with a dog (or other companion animals) is a huge responsibility that could be highly stressful for some people who just don't have the time, energy, money, or knowledge to give the nonhuman the very best life possible.
+Choosing to share your home and heart with a dog (or other companion animal) is a huge responsibility that could be highly stressful for people who just don't have the time, energy, money, or knowledge to give the nonhuman the best life possible.
 The dogs can suffer because of this.
-I've known, as I imagine many others also have, people who with fully good intentions who choose to live with a dog and then simply cannot do what's needed for their nonhuman friend.
-The people then get stressed out because they can't give their dog what she or he needs.
-So, for them, the choice is not a good one despite their good intentions.
+I've known, as I imagine many others also have, people with good intentions who choose to live with a dog and then simply cannot do what's needed for their nonhuman friend.
+These people then get stressed out because they can't give their dog what she or he needs.
+So for them, the choice is not a good one, despite their good intentions.